sf-wdi-22-23/modules-23/w02-working-with-objects/d4-drills/README.md

 ## Conditional Breakpoints in Chrome Dev Tools

 Chrome dev tools also lets you set "conditional breakpoints" that pause whenever some trigger occurs, like "pause whenever a click event fires" or "pause whenever a request is made".
 You set these through the Sources tab, in the breakpoint dropdowns.
-More details (and images!) are available in Google's <a href="https://developers.google.com/web/tools/javascript/breakpoints/add-breakpoints?hl=en#create-conditional-breakpoints" target="_blank>how to add breakpoints</a>.
+More details (and images!) are available in Google's <a href="https://developers.google.com/web/tools/javascript/breakpoints/add-breakpoints?hl=en#create-conditional-breakpoints" target="_blank">how to add breakpoints</a>.

+## More Resources

+* Google's <a href="https://developers.google.com/web/tools/javascript/index?hl=en" target="_blank">guide to debugging JavaScript with Chrom Dev Tools</a>

 ## Drills!